Close

 Department of Institutional Diversity, Equity, & Justice

 Friends’ Central intentionally aligns student learning with greater purpose.
-In service of this, we now have a nine-member Department of Institutional Diversity, Equity, and Justice.
+In service of this, we now have an eight-member Department of Institutional Diversity, Equity, and Justice.
 The goal of this Office is to support, assist, and enhance Friends’ Central’s commitment to eliminating harmful bias and discrimination, to close opportunity gaps, and to advance critical conversations and initiatives that promote inclusivity, equity, and social justice on campus and beyond.

 Senior Staff for Programming